radiosd/radiosd.github.io/pages/HoSDR.md

 demonstrate a QPSK modulated transmitter, receive and decode the signals.
 Along the way students will learn the details of the various steps, observe fundamental DSP concepts as well as apprciate how modern highly integrated RF ICs make it staight forward to apply to this to a huge range of possible applications.
+All the material is reinforced with practical, interactive demonstrations using either the Pluto hardare and/or electronic notebook style software.

 ## Day 1
 After a brief introduction and familiarisation with the hardware and software, students will build a basic FM broadcast receiver to observe the practical issues of bandwidth, sampling rate, sample rate conversion and filtering.
 These topics are then developed further as individual modules for the remaining day.
 Items covered include aliased signals, dynamic range as well as fundamentals of digital filters, interpolation, decimation and resampling.

 ## Day 2
 Building from day 1, the development of a QPSK modulated transmitter and corresponding receiver